rzanoli/batch/README.md

 # batch

 BATCH (fBk keyphrAses sofT Clustering algoritHm) is an open source library for clustering keyphrases (expressions which help understand and summarize the content of documents) in text documents.
-It uses an algorithm based on graph connectivity for Cluster analysis, by first representing the similarity among keyphrases in a similarity graph, and afterwards finding all the connected subgraphs (groups of keyphrases that are connected to one onother, but that have no connections to keyphrases outside the group) as clusters.
+It uses an algorithm based on graph connectivity for Cluster analysis, by first representing the similarity among keyphrases in a similarity graph, and afterwards finding all the connected subgraphs (groups of keyphrases that are connected to one another, but that have no connections to keyphrases outside the group) as clusters.
 The algorithm does not make any prior assumptions on the number of the clusters.

 BATCH has been designed to meet the following requirements: